 Hence this booklet.
 Although this one guide doesn’t replace any textbook about DNS or the services (and there are a few good ones), it’s meant to give you a solid introduction and some practical tips.

-Chapter IT explains how to get started with DNS — how to acquire the software, set up and register domains, and set up a client server — and describes the responsibilities of system managers.
+Chapter 2 explains how to get started with DNS — how to acquire the software, set up and register domains, and set up a client server — and describes the responsibilities of system managers.